 From Tasman peninsula to Hobart: 91 Km

 Finally, arrived in the well-know city of Hobart.
-A place that really surprises me, due to its colonial buildings and interesting gastronomy.
+A place that really surprises me on our self drive Tasmania road trip, due to its colonial buildings and interesting gastronomy.

 To visit this city in 2 days, we decided to hire bikes.
 It is incredibly well designed for bike lovers with great bikes-paths to every tourist attraction in Hobart.
 Even in the high season, you are not going to find a lot of tourists on their bikes or a lot of traffic, so I really advise to use this means of transport to visit the city.